junegoo94/Hybrid-Segmentor/README.md

 You can download Hybrid-Segmentor model weights from [this link](https://1drv.ms/u/s!AtFigR8so_SspuEIg4jDbJNfgGGjyA?e=RNcOGu)

+If you use our model in your research, please cite "Hybrid-Segmentor Reference" below.
+ - **Hybrid-Segmentor Reference**:
+'''

+'''
- - **Dataset**:
+ - **Refined Dataset**:

-We created a benchmark dataset called CrackVision12K, which contains cracks.
-The dataset is developed with 13 publicly available datasets that have been refined using image processing techniques.
+The refined dataset is developed with 13 publicly available datasets that have been refined using image processing techniques.

 **Please note that the use of our dataset is RESTRICTED to non-commercial research and educational purposes.**